allenc125789/ESP32-BasicDistance/README.md

 ## Basic distance

-Measures distance between two ESP32C3 by adjusting the wifi transmission power[^1].
+Measures distance between two ESP32C3 by adjusting the wifi transmission power.

 ## How does it work?

-Cycles between 5 modes of signal streangth.
+The idea is based on the RSSI-based distance estimation method [^3].
+Cycles between 5 modes of signal streangth [^1].
 Then sends a bool statement through the ESP-NOW protocol, and if recieved, will power an LED and a piezo buzzer.
 As distance shortens between the transmitter and reciever, the higher frequency the `ledPin` will light up.

 ## Setup:
 Requires, (x2) ESP32C3s (I have only tested on XIAO models).

 ### - Reciever
   1) Get the mac address of 1 of your ESP32C3s.
-[I used this code to get mine, provided by Random Nerd Tutorials](https://raw.githubusercontent.com/RuiSantosdotme/Random-Nerd-Tutorials/master/Projects/ESP32/ESP32_Get_MAC_Address.ino)[^2].
+[I used this code to get mine, provided by Random Nerd Tutorials](https://raw.githubusercontent.com/RuiSantosdotme/Random-Nerd-Tutorials/master/Projects/ESP32/ESP32_Get_MAC_Address.ino)[^3].
 Write this mac address down.
   2) Upload reciever.ino to previously used ESPC3s.
 Power it on and set it to the side.
 ### - Transmitter
   3) Replace the MAC address in transmitter.ino's code with the new one you recieved, then upload the edited transmitter.ino to your second ESP32C3.